Rezzt-93/-data-analytics-portfolio-projects/powerbi/himalayan expeditions/README.md

 All relationships are active and use single-direction filtering.

-## Business Definitions
+# Business Definitions
 ## 1. Successful Expedition
 An expedition is classified as successful when:
 At least one recorded route was successful
-The success was not marked as claimed but unrecognised Disputed successes remained included
+The success was not marked as claimed but unrecognised
+Disputed successes remained included
 ## 2. Participant Record
 One row in `Members` represents one registered person-expedition record.
 The same person may appear in multiple expeditions, so participant records are not treated as unique climbers.
 ## 3. Above-Base-Camp Participant
 A registered participant who:
-Reached base camp
+-Reached base camp
-Was not restricted to base camp only
+-Was not restricted to base camp only
-Conducted activity above base camp
+-Conducted activity above base camp
 ## 4. Member Summit Rate
 ```text
 Successful Participant Records / Above-Base-Camp Participants
 ```
 This denominator was selected instead of documented summit bids because it provides a broader and more interpretable population of participants exposed to higher-altitude activity.
 ## 5. Above-Base-Camp Death Rate
 ```text
 Recorded Deaths Above Base Camp / Above-Base-Camp Participants
 ```
 The measure is an exposure-based recorded mortality rate.
 It should not be interpreted as the exact probability of death for an individual climber.
 ## 6. Deaths per 100 Summits
 ```text
 Total Deaths / Total Successful Summiters * 100
 ```
 This ratio supports comparison with commonly reported mountaineering statistics.
 It is not a probability and may exceed 100 when deaths outnumber successful summit records.
-## Key Measures
+# Key Measures
 ## Activity
 `Total Expeditions`
 `Total Members`